Trond Bersu

-Trond Bersu (born 4 January 1984 in Skjåk, Norway) is a Norwegian drummer and producer.
+Trond Bersu (born 4 January 1984 in Skjåk Municipality, Norway) is a Norwegian drummer and producer.

 Career

 During his music studies on the jazz program at the Trondheim musikkonservatorium Bersu started the band PELbO together with fellow students Ine Hoem and Kristoffer Lo.
 Their self titled debut album was nominated for the 2010 Open class Spellemannprisen.
-The second album release was Days Of Transcendence (2011).
+The second album release was Days of Transcendence (2011).

-In Trondheim he also collaborated with another fellow student Ingrid Helene Håvik and later on when established in Oslo, they started the band Highasakite together.
-Their debut album All That Floats Will Rain (2012) was well received, but and was nominated for This year's newcomer at Spellemannprisen the same year.
-The next album Silent Treatment received the Spellemannprisen as This year's pop group.
+In Trondheim, he also collaborated with another fellow student Ingrid Helene Håvik and later on when established in Oslo, they started the band Highasakite together.
+Their debut album All That Floats Will Rain (2012) was well received and was nominated for Newcomer of the Year at the 2012 Spellemannprisen.
+The next album Silent Treatment received Pop Group of the Year at the 2014 Spellemannprisen.